zuozhenggh/learning-library/security-library/oig-upgrade/initialize-environment/initialize-environment.md

   ```
 2. Access the Weblogic console from your browser and verify the version as 12c

-    - Click on the bookmark *IAM12c* and Click on *WLS* from the dropdown "OR" paste the following URL in the browser:
+    - Click on the bookmark *WLS12c* "OR" paste the following URL in the browser:

     ```
     <copy>http://onehopiam:7005/console</copy>